 It also has the ability to transfer water from the air into your skin to replenish lost moisture, making it effective in lotions and scrubs.
 It has also been shown to plump the skin by boosting collagen production and increasing cell turnover (aka telling your skin to shed its old cells and create new ones)!

 Who benefits from using glycolic acid?

 A number of people dealing with various skin conditions can benefit from using glycolic acid.
 If you suffer from acne, whether hormonal or situational, it’s a great way to chemically exfoliate your skin without creating more redness or excessive irritation.
 Glycolic acid is also incredibly beneficial in treating uneven skin tone or texture, hyperpigmentation, and scarring from acne.

 If you’re experiencing rough, dry skin on your body, look for a glycolic acid-infused body lotion or body scrub, like SLMD's Glycolic Acid Body Lotion or SLMD's Glycolic Acid Body Scrub, which will help smooth out your skin by exfoliating away patches of dead skin.
 Both can be found in SLMD's Body Smoothing System.

-If you’re dealing with a stubborn ingrown hair, a scrub is also your go to!
+If you’re dealing with a stubborn ingrown hair, this scrub is also your go to!
 Use it and resist the urge to pluck it out with your tweezers or fingers.
 This can lead to an infection from introducing new bacteria to an already infected area.